- Join us as we change the future of healthcare in Southern NZ (Permanent 1.0 FTE negotiable)

 - Negotiable start date

-We are seeking a General Ophthalmologist - ideally with an interest in Medical Retina/Uveitis for a fulltime, permanent position at Dunedin Eye Department.
-We are happy to hear from ophthalmologists with other subspecialty interests.
+We are seeking two General Ophthalmologists - ideally with an interest in Medical Retina/Uveitis for a full-time, permanent position at Dunedin.
+We would also welcome enquiries from Ophthalmologists with other subspecialty interests.

 About the role

-The Dunedin Eye Department provides ophthalmology services to all of Otago and Southland so we require a dynamic, hardworking individual with excellent time management skills to become an integral part of our close-knit team.
-Applicants should be enthusiastic about teaching and passing your knowledge to junior members of staff as the employer is affiliated with the Otago Medical School and Dunedin provides training to three Registrars from the Royal Australian and New Zealand College of Ophthalmologists.
+The Dunedin Department provides ophthalmology services to all of Otago and Southland so we require a dynamic, hardworking individual with excellent time management skills to become an integral part of our close-knit team.
+Our links with the University of Otago and affiliation with the Otago Medical School means that you are an honorary lecturer to Medical Students and there is a chance to be involved in research.
+We also provide training to registrars from the Royal Australian and New Zealand College of Ophthalmologists and enjoy helping them on their journey towards becoming a future ophthalmologist and often host the 'Part 2' course prep in the department.

 - Eligibility for vocational registration with the Medical Council of New Zealand

-- FRANZCO or equivalent board certification (American board of Ophthalmology, FRCSC, FRCOphth)
+- FRANZCO or equivalent board certification (American board of Ophthalmology, FRCSC, FRCOphth with CCT)

 - Excellent communication and time management skills